kevonc/kevoncheung.com/content/articles/20201118-copywriting-dave-gerhardt.md

 ### He tells a story (even a personal one)

-We all love reading a story because we’re nosy and we want to find out what happened.
+We all love reading a story because we're nosy and we want to find out what happened.
 Daves always writes as if he is telling a quick bedtime story to his kids.

 <img src="/images/blog/copywriting-dave-gerhardt-6.png" alt="Image 6 from copywriting-dave-gerhardt" />

 He uses bullet points
-No one has time, so let’s cut to the chase.
+No one has time, so let's cut to the chase.
 Removing words is key to good copywriting.

 <img src="/images/blog/copywriting-dave-gerhardt-7.png" alt="Image 7 from copywriting-dave-gerhardt" />

 ### He focuses on one hashtag only

 Are you thinking of using hashtags to bring in views & engagement?
-It is not quite sustainable and Dave doesn’t care about that.
+It is not quite sustainable and Dave doesn't care about that.
 He is persistent on one hashtag only: #marketing.

 <img src="/images/blog/copywriting-dave-gerhardt-8.png" alt="Image 8 from copywriting-dave-gerhardt" />